Choose your settings

 Start saving as early as possible

-Time is on your side: if you start saving early, you'll earn more interest, and your money will grow faster.
-Setting up automatic transfers can be a good way to save regularly, without even having to think about it.
+Time is on your side.
+The earlier you start saving, the more time your money will have to grow and yield returns.
+Setting up automatic transfers can also be a good way to develop a saving habit without thinking about it.

-• Withdrawals are not taxable, subject to certain conditions, if they are used to buy a qualifying home.
+• Withdrawals are tax-free under certain conditions, if used to buy a qualifying home.

-If you have a registered retirement savings plan (RRSP), you can use it to help you buy a first home.
-So long as you meet certain conditions, the Home Buyers' Plan (HBP) allows you to take out up to $60,000 from your RRSP tax-free in the year you buy or build your first home.
-If you have a partner and each of you withdraws the maximum allowable amount from your RRSPs, this amount could be as high as $120,000.
-In addition, RRSP contributions reduce your taxable income.
-You can also, depending on your situation, take out an RRSP loan to increase your contributions.
+A registered retirement savings plan (RRSP) can help bring you closer to homeownership.
+As long as you meet certain conditions at the time of withdrawal, the Home Buyers’ Plan (HBP) lets you withdraw up to $60,000 from your RRSP tax-free in the year you buy or build your first home.
+If you have a partner and each of you withdraws the maximum allowable amount from your RRSPs, you could withdraw up to $120,000.
+In addition, RRSP contributions help reduce your taxable income.
+Depending on your situation and applicable conditions, you may also be able to take out an RRSP loan to increase your contributions.
+Talk to your financial advisor to learn more about strategies you might be able to use.

 Making a detailed budget that lists your income, expenses and debts is a good place to start.
 This will help you determine how big a mortgage you can afford.
 You can use an online tool to help.
 This information will help your advisor get an accurate picture of your financial situation and suggest an appropriate amount to borrow.